 We once worked on a special project for a client where we had the opportunity to bring something innovative and profitable into the marketplace.
 We knew that if this product was already working on a national scale, and if we were an early adopter for it locally, we could change the advertising landscape within our footprint.
 After constructing a comprehensive proposal that explained the product, the delivery and revenue opportunity, we presented our idea to an old media executive within the company.

 What this person did next was shocking- she did not review the proposal with her peers and superiors.
 She went to the digital vendor the company was using and asked them about their thoughts on this opportunity.
 The vendor, who was already offering a similar yet sub-par product at a much higher price, said they wouldn’t recommend it.
 Of course not!
 Why would they want their customers to have a better product at a lower price point, when the vendor would lose revenue as a result?!

 Changing the culture within a company can only begin when new ideas and insights from objective 3rd parties and new employees are considered equal to those ideas presented by tenured managers.

 Beware of the survivors.
 Every old media company has a few lower level managers and sales people who have weathered the storms and hung in through all of the changes.
 Often they are looked at as a leader or a subject matter expert in the building.
 But after taking a closer look, a red flag rises up.

 We could not have been more impressed.
-This rep had been allowed freedom with his time management and activity, and any fears we previously had of wasted time were alleviated after our appointment.
+This rep had been allowed freedom with his time management and activity, and any fears about wasted time were alleviated after the appointment.

-If his employer had not made a personal investment, which made it possible for him to be successful, he would have been just another sales rep losing an advertiser and contributing to the eventual downfall of his old media company.
+His employer made a personal investment that made it possible for him to be successful.
+Otherwise, he would have been just another sales rep losing an advertiser and contributing to the eventual downfall of his old media company.